mittelmark/microemacs/doc/me.md

 __MEPATH__

-: is an environment variable that may be used to define the absolute search path for MicroEmacs  macro files and affects the set‐ ting of  $search-path.
+: is an environment variable that may be used to define the absolute search path for MicroEmacs  macro files and affects the setting of  $search-path.
 The path should include the system macros  location(s) and should include the user directory  location  as the first path when the  environment  variable  is not defined.
 If  $MEUSERPATH  is defined  then this path name  appears  before the
-  $MEPATH  variable  to  define  the user  directory  location.  $MEPATH  is not searching, so ALL  directories to be searched must be in‐ cluded in the path specification.
+  $MEPATH  variable  to  define  the user  directory  location.  $MEPATH  is not searching, so ALL  directories to be searched must be included in the path specification.

 > is the preferred method used to defined the user directory.